Although medicine and healing were important in ancient Greece, anti-aging may have been considered unnatural by the ancient Greeks.

 Medicine in antiquity

-Asklepios himself was acclaimed as a son of Apollo, and in time he became worshiped across Greece as a god.
+Asklepios himself was acclaimed as a son of Apollo, and, in time, he became worshipped across Greece as a god.
 The centaur, Chiron, was said to have taught him surgery and herbalism.

 Like Hippocrates, his temples or sanctuaries were frequented by the sick.
 His powers were believed to be extraordinary, and he used dreams as healing recommendations from Apollo.
-But unlike modern practitioners, the Asklepiadae doctors — those who practiced his techniques — were essentially priests.
+However, unlike modern practitioners, the Asklepiadae doctors—those who practiced his techniques—were essentially priests.

 Their inspiration flowed from Asklepios, whose own powers were considered Apollonian.

 His skill was so remarkable that he once brought a dead man back to life.
-It is said that Zeus was infuriated as he reserved such a power to himself, and struck Asklepios dead with a thunderbolt.
+It is said that Zeus was infuriated as he reserved such a power for himself and struck Asklepios dead with a thunderbolt.